cristianCeamatu/Slack-Bot/README.md

 **lib**

-Where fetcher.rb lives.
-This file is responsible from post and get requests and shape the response.
+Where api.rb, bot.rb, post_slack.rb, and stack_fetcher.rb live.
+Last two are responsible from making requests. bot.rb is responsible from the containing the methods. api.rb is arranging the endpoints' behaviour.

 **bin**

 Where main.rb lives.
-This file is responsible from calling the methods in the 'fetcher.rb'.
+This file is responsible from configuration.

 **spec**

-Where test files live. slack_spec is responsible from 5 test cases.
+Where test files live. slack_spec is responsible from 4 test cases.
+All tests are checking the requests.

 ## 🤝 Contributing